-- To raise the melting temperature of finished chocolate so it doesn’t melt on contact with your fingers.
+- Raising the melting temperature of finished chocolate so it doesn’t melt on contact with your fingers.

-- To preserve the keeping quality of chocolate by stratifying the fat.
+- Preserves the keeping quality of chocolate by stratifying the fat.

 - To cool chocolate quickly.
 Tempered chocolate cools fast, within 5 minutes.